Home / County Assessments

 Cook County Assessments

-Currently, the south and southwest suburban Cook County area is being reassessed for the 2020-2022 triennial.
-For 2021-2023, the City of Chicago will be reassessed and the north and northwest suburban areas of Cook County were last reassessed for the 2019-2021 triennial and will next be reassessed in 2022.
+Each year, roughly one-third of Cook County gets re-assessed or re-valued by the Cook County Assessor’s Office.
+Currently, the north and northwest suburban Cook County area is being reassessed for the 2025-2027 triennial.
+For 2026-2028, the south and southwest suburban areas of Cook County will be reassessed.
+Finally, the City of Chicago, was last reassessed for the 2024-2026 triennial and will next be reassessed in 2027.

-In reassessing property, the Cook County Assessor generally eliminates any relief in effect and establishes new assessments based on current valuation data.
-Unless successfully contested, an increased assessment will result in a tax increase for the reassessment year and subsequent years.
+In reassessing property, the Cook County Assessor generally eliminates any prior relief in effect and establishes new assessments based on current valuation data.
+Unless successfully contested, an increased assessment will result in a tax increase for the reassessment year and subsequent years within the triennial.
 Any increase is reflected on the Second Installment Tax Bill that issues the year following the reassessment.
 Therefore, to avoid an increased tax bill, the assessment must be contested when it is made.

 Collar County Assessments